Whether it’s your best friend or a coworker, figuring out what to say to someone moving away can be tough.

 If you don’t know the person well, a simple wishing them of luck with their move can go a long ways towards making them feel like you are thinking of them and wishing them well.

-This is a great example of something you’d put in a coworker’s card or someone from one of your organizations who is moving away.
+This is a great example of something you’d put in a coworker’s card or someone from one of your organizations who is moving away when you don’t know what to say.

 It doesn’t have to be long or gushing, just a “best wishes for your move and hope it all goes well” will suffice.